 The advanced security configuration steps to enable user registration are described here

-Just to remind you, if you are comfortable with Docker, we can provide a Persephone Docker image that already has all needed components pre-installed and configured.
+Just to remind you, we provide a Persephone Docker image that already has all the needed components pre-installed and configured.
 Just spin the container and navigate to a URL to see the live application.

 System Requirements